ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 # Images in CKEditor 5 (overview)

-CKEditor 5 comes with various tools to work with images.
-The editor allows inserting (uploading), resizing, styling, captioning and linking images.
-All these features work both with block, inline, and responsive images out-of-the-box.
+CKEditor 5 comes with various tools to insert (upload), resize, style, caption, and link images.
+All these features work out of the box with block, inline, and responsive images alike.

+## Demo

-To see the all image features in action, check out the [**demo**](#demo) below.
+To see all the image features in action, check out the demo below.
 To learn more about individual plugins (sub-features) in the image ecosystem, see the [**Image features**](#image-features) section.

-## Demo

 {@snippet features/image-full}